Searching for your inner hero? This 1996 Peugeot concept had the key.

 What’s hard to believe is that this design was the product of seasoned designers.

 The 1993 Nissan AQ-X has several small and large errors that add up to something of a disaster.
 But we will learn from this.
 Being charitable, it’s a packaging car.
 The rear compartment has stupendous legroom.
 The doors open wide for easy ingress and, when you need to, egress.
 Up close the vehicle is finished to a professional standard (I mean at about 10 cm distance).
-At 10 metres you begin to
+At 10 metres you begin to wonder whether the person who had sketched the car had sketched many cars before this.
+Continue reading “Concept Car Du Jour”

 If you think idiosyncratic coachbuilder Zagato is a peculiar kind of company, prepare yourself for the multi-facetted oddness of Rayton Fissore